Disadvantages of eBay's Global Shipping Program

 In eBay's attempt to streamline the process, eBay charges customs fees on all items shipped.
 International customers have commented (on blogs, message boards, and Facebook groups) that eBay's GSP makes items about 3 times more expensive than a seller shipping direct.
 International customers often seek out sellers who do not use GSP because shipping is so much cheaper.

 Finally, your package may be opened at the shipping center and inspected.
 Sometimes the representatives at the GSP center may not repack the item as well as you did.
 Or, if there are multiple parts or pieces inside a box, they may be lost or misplaced, and the customer won't receive the order as you shipped it.
 In other words, there may be other hands in your business that aren't as careful as you are.

 The Alternative to GSP — Shipping Direct

 To attract more international customers, charge lower shipping fees, and eliminate customs fees, many sellers choose to ship direct.
 This process is not complicated or difficult.
 In a nutshell:

 - Check the USPS restriction list and understand what can and cannot be shipped to different countries.
-The big ones are Peru and Brazil cannot accept used clothing, Australia cannot accept used bedding, and Italy has many restrictions including leather, jewelry, anything made from animal hair, and wooden toys.
+Peru and Brazil cannot accept used clothing, Australia cannot accept used bedding, and Italy has many restrictions including leather, jewelry, anything made from animal hair, and wooden toys.

 - Items weighing less than 4 lbs can be shipped First Class International.
 This is a huge money saver and GSP does not offer this class of mail to save the buyer money.

-- When offering First Class International (FCI), you can purchase insurance from a third-party service such as WorldPost or ShipSurance.
+- When offering First Class International (FCI), you can purchase insurance from a third-party service, such as WorldPost or ShipSurance.
 This is not tracking, but insurance.
-If shipping direct with FCI and using one of these third-party insurance companies, make sure you only offer shipping to the countries that the insurance covers.
+If shipping direct with FCI and using one of these third-party insurance companies, make sure you only offer to ship to the countries that the insurance covers.